WYHpartnership/England-Postcode-Deprivation/README.md

 # England-Postcode-Deprivation
-Data needed and method for to produce Index of Multiple Deprivation at a postcode level
+Data required and method to produce Index of Multiple Deprivation at a postcode level